top of page

 Ichthyosaurus anningae Photo credit: Dean Lomax

-“After examining the specimen extensively, (we) identified several unusual features of the limb bones that were completely different to any other ichthyosaur known.
-After examining over a thousand specimens we found four others with the same features as the Doncaster fossil.”
+"After examining the specimen extensively, (we) identified several unusual features of the limb bones that were completely different from any other ichthyosaur known.
+After examining over a thousand specimens, we found four others with the same features as the Doncaster fossil.”

-The pair named the new species Ichthyosaurus anningae in honor of Mary Anning.
-It is the first “new” ichthyosaurus found in almost 130 years.
+This new species was named Ichthyosaurus anningae in honor of Mary Anning, marking the first “new” ichthyosaur found in almost 130 years.

-During Anning’s lifetime, she faced many barriers as a working-class woman in a time when men dominated science.
-Although she lacked formal scientific training, she was intelligent and taught herself geology, anatomy, paleontology, and scientific illustration.
+Throughout Anning’s life, she faced numerous barriers as a working-class woman in a male-dominated field.
+Though she lacked formal scientific training, Anning was exceptionally intelligent.
+She self-taught herself in geology, anatomy, paleontology, and scientific illustration.

-Today, Anning’s legacy lives on.
-In 2001, the Jurassic Coast and the cliffs of Lyme Regis’s were declared a UNESCO World Heritage Site.
-Many of Mary Anning's fossil discoveries, including her ichthyosaurplesiosaur, and pterosaur fossils, are now displayed at the Natural History Museum in London.
-The Lyme Regis Museum is built on the site of her home and continues to be a fossil shop.
-Anning's discoveries and proof of extinct species provided critical evidence that supported Charles Darwin’s theory of evolution.
-To this day, Anning continues to inspire academic paleontologists, including Dr. Dean Lomax.
+Today, Anning's legacy continues to thrive.
+In 2001, the Jurassic Coast and the cliffs of Lyme Regis were declared a UNESCO World Heritage Site.
+Many of Mary Anning's fossil discoveries, including her ichthyosaur, plesiosaur, and pterosaur fossils, are now displayed at the Natural History Museum in London.
+Additionally, the Lyme Regis Museum is built on the site of her home and remains a fossil shop.
+Anning's discoveries provided crucial evidence that supported Charles Darwin’s theory of evolution.
+Today, Anning's story continues to inspire academic paleontologists, including Dr. Dean Lomax.

 Thanks for subscribing!